 There are several options available for budget templates and spreadsheets.
-However, a simpler way to create your budget is to use our FREE budget calculator!
+However, a simpler way to create your budget is to use our FREE online budget calculator!

 If you have never created a budget, I recommend you learn how to create a budget so you can better understand how your budget works.
 It will also ensure you have all items needed in order to properly use our budget calculator template.